-I’ve decided it’s not worth getting involved with DSS tenants because of the incompetence of the local council (or at least my local council).
+I’ve come to the very sad realisation that it’s not worth getting involved with DSS tenants anymore because of the incompetence of the local council (or at least, my local council, although I’m sure it’s a national disaster).

-They are so brain-numblingly stupid that it’s painful.
-Not to mention, their unwillingness to help landlords make me want to rip my beautiful eyes out with a blunt spoon every time I have to deal with them.
+The system in place is so brain-numbingly stupid it’s painful.
+Not to mention, their unwillingness to help landlords make me want to rip my eyes out with a blunt spoon every time I have to engage with them.

-Let me be clear, I have no qualms with DSS tenants, but I’ll happily flat-out refuse DSS tenants just so I have no reason to deal with the council, and I know I’m not the only landlord that feels this way.
+Let me be clear, I have no qualms with DSS tenants, my gripe is with the system, and I know I’m not the only landlord that feels this way.

 Council tax problem